-- Communication skills: Business analysts must work in groups, collect information from and present it to wide-ranging stakeholders in the company, translate and negotiate between parties, and communicate solutions in an accessible way.
-Business analysts must have strong written and spoken skills, and feel confident in a leadership position to gain approval for plans from superiors in the company.
+- Communication skills: Business analysts must work in groups, collecting sometimes dense, technical information and presenting it to wide-ranging stakeholders in the company.
+They’ll have to translate and negotiate between parties and communicate their solutions in an accessible way.
+Thus, business analysts must have strong written and spoken skills and feel confident in a leadership position to gain approval for plans from superiors in the company.

-- Business knowledge and critical thinking: Business analysts must understand many facets of the company for whom they are working.
-They must be able to understand the roles of different individuals and departments, and how these departments interact and depend on each other.
-They must also understand the single organization in a broader context of the entire industry.
+- Business knowledge and critical thinking: Business analysts must understand many facets of the company they are working with.
+They must be able to apprehend the roles of different individuals and departments, and how these departments interact and depend upon each other.
+They must also be able to comprehend the single organization in a broader context of the entire industry.
 This business knowledge will then allow them to successfully analyze data points and build strategic plans for the future.

 - Technical skills: Business analysts may use a wide range of technical programs, including programs in diagramming, data crunching, wireframing, management of requirements, and for presentation of results.
 More and more, business analysts are increasing their technical proficiency with knowledge of computer programming, big data mining techniques, database management, and systems engineering.

 As you can see, the work of a business analyst is complex, straddling the fields of data science and business strategy.
 This means that the job is not for everyone.
 However, if you possess this well-rounded combination of skills, you’re a great candidate to take on this highly sought after profession.